deduce-dev/dac-man/docs/use/general.md

 # Using Dac-Man

 ## Command-line

-Dac-Man enables change capture and analysis in four simple steps, which provide flexibility to the users in identifying and capturing changes.
+Dac-Man enables change capture and analysis with four simple steps, providing users with flexibility when identifying and capturing changes.
 Dac-Man provides four command-line options to manage each of these steps separately.

 ### `scan`